Lawniet/VirtualStoreApi/README.md

 [See more in Figma](https://www.figma.com/file/K7eJzfgKeFc0UM85l2DO9C/System's-Design%3A-Virtual-store?node-id=2%3A2)

-## :rocket: Technologies and Principles:
+## :rocket: Technologies and Principles

 - ✔️  .NET >= 5.0;
 - ✔️  In-Memory DB;